Renault Korea: Decline in sales, electric vehicles and recovery attempts (2010–2022)

 In 2012, RSM introduced an electric version of its SM3 car known as the SM3 Z.E., imported from Turkey.
 In October 2013 the car started to be assembled at the Busan plant and in the same year it became the leading electric vehicle by sales in South Korea with a 58% market share.
 In 2016, RSM also announced its intention to market the Twizy which was launched in 2017.
 In 2020, the company started to sell the imported Zoe.
 In May 2016, the company announced a project to develop and produce a 1-tonne electric light commercial vehicle with a 250-kilometre range on a single charge in partnership with local companies.

 As of 2013, Chile was the only major market outside South Korea that RSM has sold its cars under the Renault Samsung Motors marque and not as rebadged Renaults.
 In 2015, Renault Samsung badging was replaced entirely by Renault in Chile, with the vehicles themselves now being known under their global Renault names (e.g. the Renault Samsung SM5 is the Renault Latitude).
-At the same time, the brand was discontinued in Kazakhstan.

 In August 2020, RSM said it did not intend to renew the agreement to use the "Samsung" trade mark set to end that month, although it would keep using the Samsung name for a further two years as part of a "grace" clause.
 In March 2022, the company dropped the Samsung name, adopting the trade name Renault Korea Motors and starting the process of changing the legal name by August.

 Geely involvement (2022–present)

 In January 2022, RSM's parent Renault and Geely signed an agreement by which the South Korean manufacturer would produce vehicles based on the latter Compact Modular Architecture platform, initially intended for the domestic market.
 Production is set to start by 2024.
 In May 2022, Renault said a Geely subsidiary was set to acquire a 34.02% of Renault Korea Motors through capital increase as part of their partnership, although the company would continue to be majority owned by Renault and a consolidated subsidiary of it.
+The capital increase operation was completed by the end of the year, leaving Renault with a 52.9% majority stake.
+Samsung share (through Samsung Card) was reduced from 19.9% to 13.1%.
+Samsung is planning to divest its shares.

+In April 2024, the company changed its trade and legal name to Renault Korea, removing "Motors" and, except for the SM6, moved all its locally sold products completely to the Renault marque.

+In June 2024, Renault Korea introduced its first Geely-based vehicle, the Renault Grand Koleos.